browsermedia/browsercms/README.markdown

-# BrowserCMS: Humane Content Management for Rails
+# BrowserCMSI: Humane Content Management for Rails

-This is a fork to extract UI strings to make it possible to use BrowserCMS in languages other than English.
+This is a fork to extract UI strings and make it possible to use BrowserCMS in languages other than English.
 I am using the built in I18n module with the simple backend, so there is no need to install or do anything special.

-## Try it out
+## Installation

-    git clone git@github.com:alce/browsercms.git
-    cd browsercms
-    # configure database.yml
-    rake db:create
-    rake db:migrate
-    rake db:load_demo_data
-    script/server

-If you run the above commands you should see no difference in BrowserCMS's UI (except for a couple of new buttons at the top of the toolbar).
-If you do, then you found a bug!.

-You can switch between the available locales on your installation by clicking on the locale links at the top of the toolbar.
-These links are only for development purposes and will not be present on a production site.
+    gem install browsercmsi

+## Creating a new project

+* run bcmsi my_project
-To choose a locale for a production site, you need to edit the file config/initializers/i18n.rb and explicitly set the default locale.
+* edit the file config/initializers/i18n.rb and set the default locale (at the moment only English and Spanish are available)

-    I18n.default_locale = :es
+* run rake db:migrate
+* start your server

-## Images
+## Translating BrowserCMS

+If your are not already familiar with Rails Internationalization API, it might be a good idea for you to take a quick look at http://guides.rubyonrails.org/i18n.html

+To translate BrowserCMS' UI to a new language you need to create your new locale files and 12 images for the main toolbar.

+### Creating locale files

+* Create a new directory under config/locales/bcms and name it after the locale you intend to use.
+  For example, if you are going to translate BCMS to French, you would create a directory named fr.
+* Copy over all the files from one of the available locales to your newly created locale directory and change the locale key.
+* Restart your server and start translating.

+**Note about locale keys**  Although neither Rails or BrowserCMSI really care which locale keys you use, if you use the  ISO 639-1 code for your language, BrowserCMSI will set CKEditor locale automatically for you.
+If you use non-standard locale keys, CKEditor will fallback to English.

+### Toolbar images

-The main toolbar has 4 links that use images: My Dashboard, Sitemap, Content  Library and Administration.
+BCMS uses 4 sets of images for the links in the main toolbar: My Dashboard, Sitemap, Content Library and Administration.
-To translate these, you need to create 12 images.
-3 for each link (over, up and active states) You can use a .psd file that was added to the repository a while back.
-It's on doc/design.
+You need to create one image for the up, over and active states of each link.
+You can use a .psd file located in doc/design on this repository.

-1. public/images/cms/nav_admin.gif
-2. public/images/cms/nav_admin_h.gif
-3. public/images/cms/nav_admin_on.gif
-4. public/images/cms/nav_content_library.gif
-5. public/images/cms/nav_content_library_h.gif
-6. public/images/cms/nav_content_library_on.gif
-7. public/images/cms/nav_dash.gif
-8. public/images/cms/nav_dash_h.gif
-9. public/images/cms/nav_dash_on.gif
-10. public/images/cms/nav_sitemap.gif
-11. public/images/cms/nav_sitemap_on.gif
-12. public/images/cms/nav_sitemap_h.gif

-## Pending transaltions

-This is a work in progress.
-Most of the application has been prepared for translation (and translated to spanish) but there is still some work to be done, particularly when loading seed and sample data.
+Once you have your images, you need to place them in a new directory under public/images/cms/locales.
+Name this directory exactly the same as your locale files directory. (fr to continue with the french example).

-## Creating your own locale files
+## Locale files organization

 ## Contact
 Juan Alvarez